 This bit is set when T0 is running (RUN=1) and its value becomes 0.
+This flag must be cleared with an instruction.

 IE (bit 0): T0 interrupt request enable control

 When this bit and FLG are set to 1, an interrupt request to vector address 8008H is generated.